Sophie Raffalovich: After politics

 For about ten years the couple lived in retirement until O'Brien died in 1928.
 Raffalovich felt it was her duty to ensure his memory was intact and she spent some years working through the papers and documents he left behind.
 She worked with his biographer, Michael MacDonagh and published some of his work.
 She donated his papers to both University College Cork and the National Library of Ireland.

 She was awarded a Doctor of Letters in February 1938 from the National University of Ireland for this work.

 In earlier years Raffalovich had considered that she would join her friend's convent if her husband died but in 1933 she realised she was too old for such a change and that her home in Cork was too large for her alone, she moved back to France near Amiens, to live with sisters Fernande and Lucie Guilmart who had been pupils of the Amiens orphanage and school she had supported since the 1880s.
-She and the sisters become friends when they visited her in Ireland in the early 1930s.
+She and the sisters had become friends when they visited her in Ireland in the early 1930s.
 They took care of her afterwards.
 Raffalovich called them ‘the best daughters a childless old woman could have’.

 Raffalovich was still living in France when it was invaded by Germany during the Second World War.
 The sisters ensured her escape with them to the region near the Pyrenees. Éamon de Valera prevented a public collection of funds to help the three women who had been reduced to near destitution by events.
 He claimed the government would provide for her but sent a single amount of £150 through the Irish consulate to Vichy.
 Paul O'Dwyer ensured a collection of money through the New York Irish.
 However she was extremely impoverished by the end of the war though she continued to live with the Guilmart sisters this time at Neuilly-St Front, near Soissons.
 Lucie died in 1957; Fernande outlived her.
 She died at Neuilly on 8 January 1960.